 To make possessive compound nouns, the apostrophe s is simply added to the end of the compound nouns.
 If the compound noun is plural, try to rewrite the sentence to avoid the awkwardness.

-In some cases you are only allowed to use compound nouns instead of using the particle 'of.'
-In other cases, using either one is correct.
+Sometimes, you may only be allowed to use compound nouns instead of the preposition 'of', while in other cases, both options are acceptable.